weiwzhang/updates/updates/matplotlib/2016-10-25-nathan-pham.md

 # Past week

-- Investigate different naming convention for the new Vega default color cycle, implement the Vega10 dict and implementation in colors.py and _color_data.py, make pull request for this ticket
+- Investigate different naming convention for the new Vega default color cycle
+- Implement the Vega10 dict and implementation in colors.py and _color_data.py
+- Make pull request for this ticket

 # Next week